alainluthier/django-webapp/README.md

 # Future Work

-Make a list of things that you need to fix, improve, and add in the future.
+The following tasks could be done in the future to improve the project.
-* Item 1
+* Add reports by custom dates
-* Item 2
+* Add categories web page for incomes
-* Item 3
+* Add export data to excel